 Eating Disorders in LGBTQIA+ Populations

 Members of LGBTQIA+ communities are at an increased risk for developing eating disorders, and face unique barriers to treatment.
-However, with the right care from educated providers and support from loved ones, lasting recovery is possible for every LGBTQIA+ person struggling with an eating disorder.
+However, with the right care from educated providers and a caring support network, lasting recovery is possible for every LGBTQIA+ person struggling with an eating disorder.
 Studies show that eating disorder rates are higher among transgender, gender non-conforming, and queer folk than among their cisgender and heterosexual counterparts.
 Despite this, stereotypes about who gets eating disorders—namely cisgender, white, heterosexual girls—persist.
 Awareness is fortunately increasing about eating disorders within LGBTQIA+ communities, and we’re committed to doing our part to amplify this awareness, close the treatment gap, and get effective eating disorder care to every LGBTQIA+ person who needs it.

-Facts and statistics about eating disorders in LGBTQIA+ populations:
+Facts and statistics about eating disorders in LGBTQIA+ populations

-• Transgender high school students are nearly 3 times as likely to restrict eating, almost 9 times as likely to use diet pills, and 7 times as likely to use laxatives to control their weight.
+• Transgender high school students are nearly 3 times as likely to restrict eating, almost 9 times as likely to use diet pills, and 7 times as likely to use laxatives to control their weight.³

-• LGBTQ+ youth are more than twice as likely as their peers to engage in bingeing and purging behavior, beginning as early as age 12.
+• LGBTQ+ youth are more than twice as likely as their peers to engage in bingeing and purging behavior, beginning as early as age 12.⁵

-• 87% of LGBTQIA+ youth reported being dissatisfied with their body, and LGBTQIA+ youth with body dissatisfaction were twice as likely to report a suicide attempt in the past year compared to LGBTQ+ youth without body dissatisfaction.
+• 87% of LGBTQIA+ youth reported being dissatisfied with their body, and LGBTQIA+ youth with body dissatisfaction were twice as likely to report a suicide attempt in the past year compared to LGBTQ+ youth without body dissatisfaction.⁶

-• LGBTQIA+ youth who have been diagnosed with an eating disorder reported nearly 4 times greater odds of attempting suicide in the past year compared to those who never had, or suspected they had, an eating disorder.
+• LGBTQIA+ youth who have been diagnosed with an eating disorder reported nearly 4 times greater odds of attempting suicide in the past year compared to those who never had, or suspected they had, an eating disorder.7

 Common questions about eating disorders in LGBTQIA+ populations